CLATSKANIE CHESS CLUB

 Strike 3: Expulsion.

 Private lessons are available upon request.
 Contact Mike Taylor, mightofoaks7@gmail.com to schedule your lesson today.
 Mike also tutors students in math as well.
+He is a math major at Portland State University and a teacher's assistant, in math, at Lower Columbia College.

 ETIQUETTE